trong-le/aries-activity-github-source/README.md

 ```

 ### Method
-The method to use to retrieve data.
+The method used to retrieve data.
 List of methods can be found above.
 ```javascript
 "method": "listIssues"
 ```